vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ...
 ```

-From this point on, all code examples are in the [R language](https://www.r-project.org/) unlike all he above bash samples.
+From this point on, all code examples are in the [R language](https://www.r-project.org/) unlike all the above bash samples.

 The experimental design table should have one row for each sample for which we computed coverage counts for the regions of interest respective to the order in which the `.bam` files were given as entry.
 Note that only the counts for the samples after immuno-precipitation are needed.